andrelanna/andrelanna.github.io/lectures/oo/exercicio2/atividade2.md

 a) As referências a1 e a2 para objetos de *ClasseA* são iguais?

+(RESPOSTA)a1 e a2 são variaveis diferentes sendo uma numero inteiro e outra de ponto flutuante, logo suas referencias não serão iguais.

 b) Qual o estado de cada dos objetos de cada referência?

+(RESPOSTA)
+q1 : a1 = 0
+     a2 = 0.0
+     a3 = null
+     a4 = false

+q2 : a1 = 0
+     a2 = 0.0
+     a3 = null
+     a4 = false

+q3 : a1 = 1
+     a2 = 1.0
+     a3 = "null"
+     a4 = false

 c) O que será impresso pela função *main* da classe *Principal* se a linha número *11* for igual a:
 {% highlight java%}